-17.1 Professional indemnity insurance provides protection to the patient as well as the doctor against whom medical negligence claims are made.
+17.1 Professional indemnity insurance provides protection to the patient as well as the medical practitioner against whom medical negligence claims are made.
 Some areas of medical practice involve statistically higher risks of claim than others.
-Although it is not a mandatory requirement, a doctor should seriously assess the risks of his practice, his personal ability to pay the potential compensation awards and the legal costs of defending the claims, and obtain proper insurance coverage where appropriate.
+Although it is not a mandatory requirement, a medical practitioner should seriously assess the risks of his practice, his personal ability to pay the potential compensation awards and the legal costs of defending the claims, and obtain proper insurance coverage where appropriate.